pabloelt/pabloelt.github.io/content/project/project6/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>Intermittent demand:</text>

+Intermittent demand, or sporadic demand, occurs when a product experiences multiple periods of zero sales.
+This issue can arise from two primary causes:
+* The product was in stock but no sales occurred.
+* The product was out of stock, preventing any sales.
+The source of these zero values can sometimes be unclear, leading to noise and making it difficult for the model to generate accurate predictions.

 {{< figure src="/project6/exhibit_1.png" title="Exhibit 1.
 Intermittent demand for item 120, which is sold in both stores." >}}

+To address intermittent demand, several solutions can be employed:

+* Getting the inventory information.
+It helps us to generate stock-out features that allow the algorithms to discriminate the cause of the zero values.

+* If the inventary information and/or stock-out marks are not available, another possible approach is to model at a higher hierarchical level, especially if the products are in very low demand.

+* It is also possible to create synthetic features that try to identify whether or not stock-outs have occurred.

+* Employing forecasting methods based on machine learning techniques, which are less sensitive to these problems than classical approaches.

+* Lastly, there is some more advanced methodologies such as croston method and specialized machine learning models can predict the probability of zero sales on certain days.

+In this project, since inventory and stock-out information are not available, synthetic features will be created based on business rules to indicate potential stock-out scenarios.

 <text style='color: #BBDEFC; font-weight: normal;'>Huge amount of Stock Keeping Units (SKUs):</text>